gradle/gradle/design-docs/model-rules-targets.md

             rules.target = binary.inputs
         }
     }

 ## Apply rules to multiple elements

-Mark a rule as applicable to all of a given type
+Mark a rule as applicable to all elements of a given type.

 - Add an `@Each` annotation that can be applied to a rule method, which applies the rule to each element of the given type.
 - Cannot be used with `@Path` to select the subject.